Ko0ler/ODG_website/README.md

-# Portfolio Website
+# ODG_website

-Welcome to my portfolio website!
-This website showcases my projects and accomplishments as a developer, designer, and creative professional.
+Welcome to my website!
+This is a portfolio website that showcases my projects and accomplishments as a developer, designer, and creative professional.
+I study in networking and security at university, and i'm learning sofware engineering and web development with side projects

 ## Pages